kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-1/index.md

 Signals in both connectors are connected via separate ~360 Ohm resistors.
 Why?
 I have no idea.

+---

-Then, I have also performed some trivial attacks, like DNS spoofing or TLS capturing, unfortunately with no good results.
+Leaving the hardware aside, I have performed some trivial network attacks, like DNS spoofing or TLS capturing, unfortunately with no good results.
 The only thing I found were the DNS requests for the STB's API:

 ```
 api.dtv.ispx.pl